danielrosehill/Context-Agents-0225/README.md

 # 🤖 Context Development Agents - Feb 2025 🚀

-*Building a **Powerful Contextual Data Knowledge Store** with AI Agents - My Personal Exploration*
+*Personal RAG Pipeline Creation with AI Interview Bot Workflow*

 [![Context Development](https://img.shields.io/badge/Context%20Development-blue?style=flat-square)](https://example.com/context-development)

-This repository contains a collection of agent configurations that I've been developing to streamline the creation of personal context data.
-My goal is to leverage AI agents to proactively build and manage my contextual information, storing it in a **vector store** to enhance personal context RAG (Retrieval-Augmented Generation) pipelines.
-Ultimately, I want to connect this **knowledge store** to the agents I use every day for more **relevant and targeted guidance**.
+This repository showcases a workflow for creating personal RAG pipelines using AI interview bots.
+It includes agent configurations for building and managing contextual information, leveraging vector stores to enhance RAG pipelines.
+The ultimate goal is to connect this knowledge store to agents for more relevant and targeted guidance.

 ## Agent Roles and Workflow